Autoimmune Paleo (AIP), Dairy-free, Egg-free, Gluten-free, Nut-free, Paleo

 1 TBS ground ginger

 Mix together oil, vinegar, syrup, ginger and thyme in a gallon-sized ziplock bag.

-Dry salmon fillets with a paper towel and place them in the bag to marinate for at least 15 minutes.
+Dry salmon fillets with a paper towel and place them in the bag to marinate for at least 15 minutes but no more than 30 minutes.
 Make sure that the fish is fully covered and refrigerated while it is marinating.